duongcongnha/Vehicle-tracking/README.md

 # Vehicle tracking with Yolov5 + Deep Sort with PyTorch

 ## Note
 For everyones comes here from youtube or just want to use my repo for inference.
-This is an very old project just for learning CV when i was in school.
-It's been a long time so I forgot everything that I did in this toy project.
+This is an very old project just for learning Computer Vision when i was in school.
+It's been a long time so I forgot almost everything that I did in this toy project.
 I've editted from this <a href="https://github.com/mikel-brostrom/yolov8_tracking">repo</a> and add some lines of code for some constraints.
 You guys can use that <a href="https://github.com/mikel-brostrom/yolov8_tracking">repo</a> for references.
 Thanks.

 <p>
 <img src="videos/example3.gif" width="500"/>